 With the cruise ships arriving in the city and the great international success of the Cinque Terre, the number of tourists who visit La Spezia is growing and often this passage needs to be interpreted.
-Is it better to reach the station quickly to take the train to the Cinque Terre or to be surprised by the city?
+Is it better to reach the station quickly to take the train to the Cinque Terre or the check out la Spezia what to do and see?

 You can also choose to make one of the city trekking trails with an expert city guide.